KAIBOKAN!

 16 September 1944:

-CD-10 departs Yulin for Moji with kaibokan MIKURA, ETOROFU, CD-18 and CD-26 escorting the first echelon of reorganized convoy HI-72 consisting of ASAMA, KIBITSU MARU, GOKOKU and KAGU MARUs.
+At 2000 CD-10 departs Yulin for Moji with kaibokan MIKURA, ETOROFU, CD-18 and CD-26 escorting the first echelon of reorganized convoy HI-72, consisting of ASAMA, KIBITSU MARU, GOKOKU and KAGU MARUs.

 20 September 1944:

 Off Formosa.
-At 0110, USAAF B-24 "Liberator" heavy bombers attack the convoy’s first echelon (Moji-bound) at 23-20N, 119-12E.
+At 0110, USAAF B-24 "Liberator" heavy bombers attack the convoy's first (Moji-bound) echelon at 23-20N, 119-12E.
 GOKOKU MARU is damaged by a direct hit and ASAMA MARU suffers a near miss aft.
 Both are towed into nearby Mako for repairs.
 KAGU MARU suffers hull damage by near-misses.
 Kaibokan MIKURA is damaged and towed to Mako by CD-18.
 The bombers also damage cargo vessels ASAKA and SHINCHO MARUs.
-KAGU MARU heads for Takao for repairs escorted by CD-10, CD-11 and CD-20.
+KAGU MARU heads for Kirun (Takao in some sources) for repairs escorted by CD-10, CD-11 and CD-20.

 25 September 1944:

-At 1300, CD-10 departs Takao for Moji with kaibokan CD-11 and CD-20 escorting KIBITSU and KAGU MARUs.
+At 1300, CD-10 departs Kirun for Moji with kaibokan CD-11 and CD-20 escorting KIBITSU and KAGU MARUs.

 27 September 1944: